nasa/VICAR/README.md

 For details of the release in the VICAR presentation from the 2nd Planetary Data Workshop in Flagstaff, AZ in June 2015 [click here](vos/docsource/vicar/vicar_open_source.pdf).

+## VICAR Discussion Forum

+We have set up a [VICAR Open Source Google group](https://groups.google.com/forum/#!forum/vicar-open-source/), where you can find notifications of new releases, bug reports, and general discussion.
+You can join the group [here](https://groups.google.com/forum/#!forum/vicar-open-source/join).

 ## Obtaining VICAR